-The Office of the Senior Vice President for Research and Innovation offers many types of required or recommended research-related training.
-Specific training requirements should be verified with the appropriate unit.
+The Office of Research & Innovation offers many types of research-related preparation.
+Specific requirements should be verified with the appropriate unit.

 MSU and Federal Regulations require training and continuing education to ensure that all scientists, research technicians, animal technicians, and other personnel involved in animal care, treatment, and use are qualified to perform their duties in the care and use of research animals.